isomerpages/nlb-biblioasia/_feb-2006/Monument of Memory and More: The History of Victoria Street.md

 Most of the community settled along Middle Road and the streets adjoining it north and south, and their businesses and accommodation in shophouses extended to North Bridge Road and Victoria Street.

 Japanese of different professions and trades existed here.
 But the main concentration of their presence was at Middle Road , with their 'town centre' being where the Library now stands today.
 Business activities in the afea included a well-kn own textile store Echigoya &amp; Co., import and export traders, shoes shops, plloto studios, barbers, restaurants, bars, medical and dental clinics etc. Other institutions like the Japanese Elementary School, the Japanese Association, the Japanese Club and the Japanese Consulate, were just outside this area.
-The Middle Road area was called *Nihanjin machi* (or "Japanese town").The Chinese or Europeans usually referred to it as " Little Japan" or " Little Tokyo".
+The Middle Road area was called *Nihanjin machi* (or "Japanese town").The Chinese or Europeans usually referred to it as " Little Japan" or "Little Tokyo".

 Just before World War II , the Japanese left and returned to Japan.